 Many chiropractors fail to tell patients that their treatment has a low chance of actually solving the structural issues responsible for enacting spinal stenosis symptoms.
 This also reflects my own experience.
 I paid and paid, always wondering when the pain would finally permanently end.
 It never did.
 I wasted 18 years of my life, and more money than I care to think about, pursuing this care, which for me, was a complete waste of time, resources and hope.

-Advantages of Chiropractic for Spinal Stenosis
+Advantages of Chiropractic Care for Stenosis

 Not all is grim with chiropractic.
 For disc conditions, many of the techniques used, such as Cox Technique and modern forms of spinal decompression, like the DRX9000, AccuSpina and VaxD systems, offer patients the opportunity to enjoy a real cure without surgery.
 That is fantastic.
 However, for non-disc related stenosis concerns, the picture does not get much better.
 In fact, it is a subject of much speculation about how a chiropractic adjustment may help a bone-induced stenosis condition at all.